deniseiras/deniseiras/README.md

 #### About me

 Hello World!
-My name is Denis, a computer scientist working with software design and development in scientific and comercial areas.
-My research and projects include software enginnering, software development for web, mobile and supercomputers, application lifecycle management, software development methodologies, machine learning and data science.
-My passions are software engineering,  machine learning, automation of anything.
-My hobbies are running (and other sports whenever I can), to automate things with Arduino and I am also a home brewer.
-Cheers 🍻!
+I'm Denis, a seasoned computer scientist deeply entrenched in the realms of software design and development, both in scientific and commercial domains.
+My journey traverses a rich landscape of research and projects spanning machine learning, software engineering and supercomputer software architecture.

+At the vibrant nexus of software engineering and machine learning, my passion ignites as I delve into the realms of automation, wielding the power of data-driven insights to tackle complex challenges and unlock tangible business value.
+With an unwavering commitment to innovation, I leverage advanced algorithms and predictive analytics to not only solve problems but also to drive strategic decision-making and propel organizational growth.

+I find joy in the art of automation, often tinkering with Arduino projects to streamline everyday tasks.
+And when relaxation calls, I channel my creativity as a home brewer, concocting delightful libations to share and savor.

+Here's to the thrill of innovation and the joy of exploration.
+Cheers! 🍻

 - 🔭 I’m currently working on <a href="https://github.com/monanadmin"> MONAN Project </a> at <a href="https://www.gov.br/inpe">Instituto Nacional de Pesquisas Espaciais</a>
 - 💻 Working with ➡️ Machine Learning, HPC systems design and development, Python, Fortran, software engineering definitions and implementation